MicheleGa/circleci-ml-pipeline/README.md

 * Deploying a model doesn’t mean it’s finished.
 New data will arrive that can be used to retrain it to improve its accuracy.
 * In this example, a retraining step can replace the training step in this workflow to retrain an existing model rather than creating a new one.
-* To see this scheduled workflow in action, you will need to create a branch in your Git repository named `retrain` (need a push to the new branch to atually sync Circle CI).
+* To see this scheduled workflow in action, you will need to create a branch in your Git repository named `retrain` (need few pushes to the new branch to actually sync Circle CI).
 * _Note that in this script, the testing step is designed to fail!
 This is so that you can see what a failed job looks like when this script is added to a job in CircleCI.
 Comment out the exception in the Python script to see it succeed._

 #### 7. Test deployed model